cristianodiniz/chamada/README.md

-This project is an easy way of make attendance reports using as data google spreadsheets
+This project is an easy way to make attendance reports using as data base google spreadsheets

 ## Author